Baháʼí Faith and the unity of religion: Unity of the prophets

 The Manifestation of God is a concept in the Baháʼí Faith that refers to what are commonly called prophets.
 The Manifestations of God are a series of personages who reflect the attributes of the divine into the human world for the progress and advancement of human morals and civilization.
 The Manifestations of God are the only channel for humanity to know about God, and they act as perfect mirrors reflecting the attributes of God into the physical world.
 Baháʼí teachings hold that the motive force in all human development is due to the coming of the Manifestations of God.

 In Baháʼí belief all of the Manifestations of God are from the same God and have the same spiritual and metaphysical nature, and that there is absolute equality between them.
 The differences between the various Manifestations of God and their teachings, Baháʼu'lláh explained, are due to the varying needs and capacities of the civilization in which they appeared, and not due to any differences in their level of importance or nature.

 The Manifestations of God are taught to be "one and the same", and in their relationship to one another have both the station of unity and the station of distinction.
 In this sense, the Manifestations of God all fulfill the same purpose and perform the same function by mediating between God and creation.
 In this way each Manifestation of God manifested the Word of God and taught the same religion, with modifications for the particular audience's needs and culture.
 Baháʼu'lláh wrote that since each Manifestation of God has the same divine attributes they can be seen as the spiritual "return" of all the previous Manifestations of God.

 The Baháʼí belief in the oneness of the Manifestations of God does not mean, however, that the same individual soul is born again at different times and in different physical bodies.
 In the Baháʼí view, the various Manifestations of God were all different personalities and had separate individual realities.
-Instead their equality is due to that Manifestation of God manifested and revealed the qualities of God to the same degree.
+Instead, their equality is based on them having manifested and revealed the qualities of God to the same degree.

 There is no definitive list of Manifestations of God, but Baháʼu'lláh and ʻAbdu'l-Bahá referred to several personages as Manifestations; they include Adam, Noah, Krishna, Moses, Abraham, Zoroaster, Buddha, Jesus and Muhammad.
 The Báb, as well as Baháʼu'lláh, were included in this definition.
 Thus religious history is interpreted as a series of periods or "dispensations", where each Manifestation brings a somewhat broader and more advanced revelation, suited for the time and place in which it was expressed.

 Baháʼís do not claim that the Baháʼí revelation is the final stage in God's direction in the course of human spiritual evolution.
 The Baháʼí writings contain assurances that after 1,000 years, another Manifestation of God could appear to advance human civilization.